Position

 • Create and manage marketing campaigns across various channels, including digital, social media, email, and traditional media.

-• Analyze campaign performance and adjust strategies to optimize results.
+• Analyze marketing performance metrics and adjust strategies to optimize results.

 Qualifications